Al-Cap/Final-Project/README.md

 # Life Span of Satellites

-This project will implement the topics learned in DATA601
+This project will implement some topics learned in DATA601

-# Introduction/Overview
+# Introduction

 The project will be using data on satellites.
 This data consists of various satellites made and operated by different countries and contractors.
 It also consists of information regarding each satellite such as purpose, mass, orbit, and many other information regarding the satellites.

+(??)
 Scenario:

 # Goals